DavionKalhen/PyDeePool/README.md

 # PyDeePool
 Rise Vision Delegate Pool Software.
 Includes a hop-proof payout script, and website with live payout statistics updated every 30 seconds.
 To become a Delegate, you must have your own Rise.node setup.
-This script can walk you throug the process of signing up as a delegate and payout all your voters.
+This script can walk you through the process of signing up as a delegate and payout all your voters.
 You can have a public or private pool.
 Payout is based on wallet balances at every block height (roughly every 30 seconds).

 # Setup
 To setup, you must first have Python3, Tornado, SQLite3, and Rise-Py.